 It’s always good to leave kids alone with some stuff because they can make their way out without your help.
 The fact of the matter is, they can survive with or without your support.

-Sleeping separately can be a good source to inculcate self-reliance in them.
+Sleeping separately can be an excellent source to teach self-reliance in them.

-It’s better if they learn to rely on their sole selves in early years of life.
+It’s better if they learn to rely on their sole selves in the early years of life.

 Be there when you’re not there

 Don’t be around physically.
 Always extend moral support instead.